arduino/docs-content/content/learn/01.starting-guide/00.getting-started-arduino/getting-started-arduino.md

 A proper use of the CLI can speed up your development time by far, as any operation is executed much faster than in the regular IDE.

-## Arduino API

-***Visit the [Arduino Language Reference] to learn more about the standard Arduino API.***

-The Arduino API, aka the "Arduino Programming Language", consists of several functions, variables and structures based on the C/C++ language.